-- (2) E-mail is particularly vulnerable to potential Brown Act violations because of the reply and copy features of the e-mail system, and the ability to append previous messages.
-Special care should be taken with e-mail to avoid Brown Act violations.
-Also, because email, text messaging, or other social media communications may create a record, Directors should assume that any statements on e-mail, text message, or other social media may become public. - (3) Caution should be exercised when using intermediaries to communicate with other Board members.
+(2) E-mail and text message are is particularly vulnerable to potential Brown Act violations because of the reply and copy features of the e-mail system and text messaging systems, and the ability to append previous messages.
+Special care should be taken with e-mail and text messages to avoid Brown Act violations.
+Also, because e- mail, text messaging, or other social media communications may create a record, Directors should assume that any statements on e-mail, text message, or other social media may become public.

+(3) Caution should be exercised when using intermediaries to communicate with other Board members.
 For example, Board members should not ask District staff to communicate on their behalf with other Board members regarding Board matters if such indirect communication would result in a Brown Act violation.
 Generally, if a direct communication from a Board member would violate the Brown Act, so would the same communication through an intermediary.